-As interim dean of Arts and Sciences since February 2016, I am very excited and energized to continue this new adventure with you.
+As dean of Arts and Sciences since April 2017, I am very excited and energized to continue this new adventure with you.

 Our college is strong, built on a solid foundation of outstanding faculty and students.